FelixLehn/ExpenseTracker/README.md

 - setup.py https://github.com/FelixLehn/ExpenseTracker/blob/main/setup.py
 - pyproject.toml https://github.com/FelixLehn/ExpenseTracker/blob/main/pyproject.toml

 It was created with the pybuilder.
-This is a powerful Tool, which was created mainly for python and provides a build-automation.
+This is a powerful tool, which was created mainly for python and provides a build-automation.

 In my build, there are several tasks to do:
 - Checking the Python Version